CatalystCode/alexa-bridge/README.md

 ### Configure Alexa Skill

 Take the public ngrok endpoint for the 8080 port and use it to configure an HTTP endpoint for the sklill in the Alexa Skill configuration.
+Use the https protocol and add `/messages`.
+Final url should look something like this: `https://7dd4dd1f.ngrok.io/messages`.

 ### Configure Bot